TheMofaDe/DotNetHelper.Database/README.md

             var dbAccess = new DatabaseAccess<SqlConnection, SqlParameter>(DataBaseType.SqlServer, "Server=localhost;Initial Catalog=master;Integrated Security=True"); // Specify database provider to ensure syntax is correct

-            // Lets add our 3 employees to the database note var recordAffected = dbAccess.Execute(employee, ActionType.Insert); // ActionType is a enum of Insert,Update,Delete,Upsert
+            // Lets add our 3 employees to the database now var recordAffected = dbAccess.Execute(employee, ActionType.Insert); // ActionType is a enum of Insert,Update,Delete,Upsert
             recordAffected += dbAccess.Execute(anonymousEmployee, ActionType.Insert,"Employee"); // you need to specify the table name when using anonymous objects recordAffected += dbAccess.Execute<ExpandoObject>(dynamicEmployee, ActionType.Insert,"Employee");  // you need to specify the table name when using dynamic objects